Innovation you can own.

 Individual accredited investors allocate approximately 3% to all private markets combined.

 Not venture capital specifically — all private markets.
-The gap between what institutions do and what individual investors do is not a matter of opinion.
+The gap between what large allocators do and what individual investors do is not a matter of opinion.
 It is a structural difference that has compounded for decades.

 KKR, An Alternative Perspective (2024); SEC Office of the Investor Advocate (2025).